censorship-no-archive/ceno1/ceno-chrome/README-fr.md

 1. Start the Freenet plugin (instructions provided with CENO Client)
 2. Start CENO Client
-3. Start chromium with `chromium --proxy-server=http://127.0.0.1:3090`
+3. Start Chromium with `chromium --proxy-server=http://127.0.0.1:3090`
-4. Navigate to `chrome://extensions` in chromium
+4. Navigate to `chrome://extensions` in Chromium
 5. Check the `Developer Mode` checkbox in the top right corner of the page
 6. Click the `Load unpacked extension...` button
 7. Open this directory in the dialog that appears